 Any hobby you do is going to cost money.
 Whether it be collecting stamps, riding motorcycles, cars, skiing.
-Even if you are young and your hobby is chasing girls or guys, it’s going to have a cost attached to it.
+Even if you are young and your hobby is chasing girls or guys, it will have a cost attached to it.

-The way I see it if your hobby is too expensive for you, it’s time to find another hobby.
+The way I see it, if your hobby is too expensive for you, it’s time to find another hobby.
 Or at least buy a cheaper boat.
-No one said you have to own 100k boat if you can only afford 20k.
-The more affordable boat is better because you can add all kinds of accessories to it and make it your own.
+No one said you have to own a 100k boat if you can only afford 20k.
+The more affordable boat is better because you can add all kinds of accessories and make it your own.